maxwills/SeekerDebugger/README.md

 **Problem:** I can't open a debugger anymore.
 Any time I try to debug something, the Emergency debugger is shown instead of the StDebugger, even if I am not using "debug it with Seeker".
 What can I do?

 **Answer:** Since Seeker performs several initalization logic (which might fail), when a failure is detected during this phase, a flag is set to prevent any opening of the StDebugger.
 The reason for this is that once a failure is detected, Pharo will try to open a debugger to debug the failure, which result in the image being locked.
-If you didn't modify Seeker or StDebugger code, then the most likely cause of the failure is a Breakpoint or a halt in your domain code (that is being executed during the initialization of the Time-Traveling mechanism).
-To fix this:
+If you didn't modify Seeker or StDebugger code, then the most likely cause of the failure is a Breakpoint or a halt in your domain code (that is being executed during the initialization of the Time-Traveling mechanism). **To fix this:**

-1. Remove all breakpoints, and all Halts of your code.
-2. Open the Seeker Config UI (as described in **Limitations and known issues**, point (*)), and click in the ***Reset emergency deactivation*** button.
+1. Open the Seeker Config UI (as described in **Limitations and known issues**, point (*)), and click in the ***Reset emergency deactivation*** button.

 This should enable the normal debugger, and with the Breakpoints and halts removed, it should bring back Seeker.